dpella/masterthesisproposals2024/frontDP.md

 4. Plot / export results

 At DPella, we follow strict coding practices to ensure the security and privacy of all the information being handled.
-In that light, we propose to develop the front-end by
+In that light, we propose to develop the front-end or extend existing ones (see below) by

 - using [Typescript](https://www.typescriptlang.org/) to avoid simple errors.
 Nevertheless, we could explore how the types in typescript can be used to enforce invariants of the API.
 - following [privacy-by-design principles](https://en.wikipedia.org/wiki/Privacy_by_design).